 The path to the server's LANSA Root directory from this machine.
 The path should be specified with a UNC path.
 For example, \\abcserver\LansaSystems\LansaDev.

 Note, Windows 8 introduced a feature where any program which is run with elevated privileges ("Run As Administrator") loses any drive mappings for the current user.
-The LANSA install runs with elevated privileges and hence drive mappings may not be available.
+The Visual LANSA install runs with elevated privileges and hence drive mappings may not be available.
 Likewise, the LANSA Development Environment may need to be run with elevated privileges to perform the auto-upgrade after the server has been upgraded.
 Mapped drives may also cause issues in this circumstance.

 It is recommended that the shared drive on the server is shared at least one directory higher than the LANSA configuration's root directory.
 For example, if Visual LANSA has been installed on the server in C:\Program Files (x86)\LansaSystems\LansaDev.
 C:\Program Files (x86) or C:\Program Files (x86)\LansaSystems should be shared, not C:\Program Files (x86)\LansaSystems\LansaDev.